 What you are is the present moment, is the emptiness, is love, existence, all the same language for the same existence.

 “I am what I wanted and I want what I am.”

-With this being said, I cannot say for sure what Eckhart was trying to express fully, but what I can say is that I have used his words to guide me within my own inward reality and that’s the best you can hope from a perceived someone outside you, is to guide you into reality, existence into your own God realized consciousness.
+With this being said, I cannot say for sure what Eckhart was trying to express fully, but what I can say is that I have used his words to guide me within my own inward reality, and the best you can hope from a perceived someone outside you is for him to guide you into reality, into existence, into your own God realized consciousness.